jobber - execute and manage a list of tasks as shell commands

 1

 Start that many processes for working on tasks in parallel, just like repeating the jobber command for multiple background tasks.
-The given count of actions is for each process.
+All processes work on the given count of actions together.
+A negative value means to start as many processes as tasks being planned at startup.

 0